HiPPO Zoo: Explicit Memory Mechanisms for Interpretable State Space Models: Background and Related Work

 \section{Background and Related Work}

 \paragraph{Orthogonal Polynomials} Orthogonal polynomials (OPs) provide a convenient and interpretable basis for representing functions with respect to a chosen weighting over their domain.
-Given a weighting function or probability density $\omega(x)$, an orthonormal polynomial sequence $\{P_n(x)\}_{n=0}^\infty$ forms a basis under the inner product $\langle P_m, P_n \rangle_\omega = \delta_{mn}$, allowing a function to be represented in terms of coefficients that depend explicitly on $\omega$.
+Given a weighting function $\omega(x)$ on a domain $\mathcal{X} \subseteq \mathbb{R}$ (or more generally a positive measure), an orthonormal polynomial sequence $\{P_n(x)\}_{n=0}^\infty$ forms a basis under the inner product $\langle P_m, P_n \rangle_\omega = \delta_{mn}$, allowing a function to be represented in terms of coefficients that depend explicitly on $\omega$.
 The choice of $\omega$ plays a central role: it defines which regions of the past are represented most accurately, and thus how memory is allocated over time.
-A uniform measure, for instance, weights all positions within a finite window equally while an exponential measure discounts the distant past continuously, corresponding to the Leg-T and Leg-S systems used throughout this paper.
+A uniform weighting, for instance, weights all positions within a finite window equally while an exponential weighting discounts the distant past continuously, corresponding to the Leg-T and Leg-S systems used throughout this paper.
 Throughout this work, we use OP bases to obtain compact and structured representations of sequence history, where each coefficient corresponds to a well-defined linear functional of the past.
 For completeness, additional background on OPs and their properties is in Appendix~\ref{app:orthogonal_polynomials}.

 \paragraph{HiPPO} The HiPPO (high-order polynomial projection operators) framework provides a principled method for maintaining an explicit representation of the recent past of a signal in an online setting \cite{voelker2019legendre, gu2020hippo}.
-At each time $t$, the value of a one-dimensional input function $f$ at a lag $\tau \geq 0$ is approximated by a truncated orthogonal polynomial expansion $\sum_{n=0}^{N-1} s_n(t) P_n(\tau)$, where the basis $\{P_n\}_{n=0}^{N-1}$ is defined with respect to a measure $\omega(\tau)$ that specifies the relative importance of accurately representing different regions of the past.
+At each time $t$, the value of a one-dimensional input function $f$ at a lag $\tau \geq 0$ is approximated by a truncated orthogonal polynomial expansion $\sum_{n=0}^{N-1} s_n(t) P_n(\tau)$, where the basis $\{P_n\}_{n=0}^{N-1}$ is defined with respect to a weighting function $\omega(\tau)$ that specifies the relative importance of accurately representing different regions of the past.
 The coefficient vector $\mathbf{s}(t)$ therefore constitutes an explicit, interpretable representation of the history of the signal, with each coefficient corresponding to a well-defined linear functional of the past.

 A key property of HiPPO is that these coefficients can be maintained online via a structured linear dynamical system